ljvmiranda921/ljvmiranda921.github.io/life/_posts/2022-01-17-my-first-program.md

 (VB6)](https://en.wikipedia.org/wiki/Visual_Basic_(classic)), the predecessor
 for [.NET](https://en.wikipedia.org/wiki/Visual_Basic_.NET).
-Back then, Visual Basic (VB) was still weird for me because in our school's computer lab, I open it in its own IDE, but in my home PC, I can open it via Excel.
+Back then, Visual Basic (VB) was still weird for me because in our school's computer lab, I open it in its own IDE, but in my home PC, I can open it via Excel. *Weird*.
 Upon writing this is when I learned that the latter is called [Visual Basic for Applications (VBA)](https://en.wikipedia.org/wiki/Visual_Basic_for_Applications).
 They're the [same language](http://msdn.microsoft.com/en-us/library/dd361851.aspx), but